Product Roadmaps: Slashing Costs, Smashing Deadlines

 - Searching through their library for a photo or uploading a new photo

 Recording all the goals a user wants to achieve with the application gives the design and engineering team a ton of insights into what the features are supposed to be doing.

 The best way to gather these workflows is to get all the project stakeholders on a call and start brainstorming.
 You can prime the meeting participants by asking them to put themselves in the position of a particular user type (i.e. administrator, student, logged in user, logged out user) and ask what they want to use the app for.

-We like using Figjam to make this process collaborative.
+We like using Figjam to make this process collaborative (you can explore their roadmap templates which can be helpful in preparing a board for client meeting).
 Everyone has the chance to throw sticky notes onto a virtual whiteboard.
 It's difficult to think of all the possible things a user might want to do with a complex application which is why having three or four people on the call usually works the best.

 Break the workflows into flowcharts

 The next step is to break the workflows down into flowcharts